pln-dna/pln-dna.github.io/docs/index.md

 ## What test to go for ?

-If you are a member of a project, the administrators of that project are best placed to advise you.
-The default is to go for the Y-37 test and then assess the situation after you have obtained your results.
+If you are a member of a project, the administrators of that project are normally best placed to advise you, although advice may be sought in various online fora or Facebook groups.

+The default option is normally to go for the Y-37 test and then assess the situation after you have obtained your results.
 If money is no object then just go for the 'Big Y' test aka Y-700, but this is a waste of money if a close paternal-line male has already tested to this level.
-Your results should not be significantly different.
+Your results should not be significantly different and nothing will be learned.

 ## Cautions